SHTOOLS/SHTOOLS/docs/pages/mydoc/installing.md

 ## Fortran 95 library using the Makefile

-Before installing the Fortran 95 components of SHTOOLS, it will be necessary to have a Fortran 95 compiler and the [FFTW](http://www.fftw.org), [LAPACK](http://www.netlib.org/lapack/), and [BLAS](http://www.netlib.org/blas/) libraries installed on your computer.
+Before installing the Fortran 95 components of SHTOOLS, it will be necessary to have installed on your computer a Fortran 95 compiler, the [LAPACK](https://www.netlib.org/lapack/) and [BLAS](https://www.netlib.org/blas/) libraries, and a [FFTW3](http://www.fftw.org)-compatible library.
+In addition to FFTW3, SHTOOLS also supports Intel's [MKL](https://software.intel.com/en-us/mkl) library.
 After this is done, the Fortran 95 components of SHTOOLS can be compiled in most cases by executing the following command in a unix shell in the main directory:
 ```bash
 make
 ```